123ishaTest/igt-docs/docs/introduction/introduction.md

 My name is Isha.
 I have been developing incremental games since 2014.
 Most of them bad, some of them good.

 Over the years I have developed certain features over and over for different games.
-Stuff like upgrades, currencies and such.
+Currencies, Upgrades, Statistics and such.
 This project aims to develop the 'final' version of these features, such that everyone can take advantage of them.

 ## What is this project
 To gain the most out of this project, it is important to know what it is about exactly.
+The idea is to copy some code seen here and apply it to your own project.
+You probably need to modify it a bit, especially if you don't use the exact same setup.

 #### It is
-- A collection of useful scripts that will help you get start very quickly
+- A collection of useful scripts that will help you develop more quickly
-- Inspiration on how to implement things every game needs
+- Inspiration for how to implement features every game needs
+- Pretty neat

 #### It is not
-- A tutorial on how to develop games
+- A tutorial on how to develop webgames
-- A game engine
+- A game engine or a library
-- A library
 - A guarantee for a good game.
 You still need to create interesting mechanics yourself :)